 The Birthday Problem (Birthday Paradox) tries to find the probability that among a group of n persons, 2 or more of them have the same birthday.
-For simplicity, it ignores the existance of leap years, and the fact that births are seasonal.
+For simplicity, it ignores the existence of leap years, and the fact that births are seasonal.

-Today Lex Fridman posted the following tweet:
+Lex Fridman once posted the following tweet:

 @lexfridman: In a room of 23 people, there's a 50% chance that two people have the same birthday.

-It took me a couple of minutes prove Fridman's tweet, and to be precise, in a room of 23 people, there's a 50.7% chance that two people have the same birthday.
+It took me a couple of minutes to prove Fridman's tweet, and to be precise, in a room of 23 people, there's a 50.7% chance that two people have the same birthday.

 Here is the code: